 NASFAA is pleased to offer the following NASFAA U online facilitated courses.
 These collaborative learning sessions bring minds and ideas together despite distances.
 Online courses help you become more proficient, more knowledgeable, and more valuable to your organization.
 They give you the ability to interact with your colleagues through discussions and offer you the option to work towards earning a NASFAA Professional Credential or NASFAA U Certificate.

 Learn more about the upcoming class schedules, topics covered, and instructors for each of our online courses and register using the links below.
 For additional questions, please review the helpful guide of Online Course Frequently Asked Questions.

-This five-week interactive online course provides an overview of the return of Title IV funds (R2T4) regulations, including the regulations that went into effect on July 1, 2021.
+This five-week interactive online course provides an overview of the return of Title IV funds (R2T4) regulations.
 Course participants will learn what happens to Title IV funds when a student withdraws before completing the period of enrollment, withdrawal from programs offered in modules, and how to apply the R2T4 formula in order to calculate the amount the school must return to the Title IV programs, or the amounts the student could receive as post-withdrawal disbursement.

 This four-week interactive online course will focus on the fundamentals of financial aid including applying, financial aid concepts, categories and types of financial aid, the Title IV aid programs, other federal sources of student assistance, and comparing financial aid offers.